 Other prospective parents view pregnancy calendars as a vaguely interesting tool to help them understand what their baby is up to and the stages of development they’re yet to go through until they are born.

 How to use the pregnancy calendar

-First of all you’ll need to know how many weeks pregnant you are, or suspect you may be.
+First of all, you’ll need to know how many weeks pregnant you are, or suspect you may be.
 If you’re really unsure, then ask your healthcare provider to make an assessment based on your last period.
-If this isn’t possible, then use the Huggies due date calculator to help you get started.
+If this isn’t possible, then use the Huggies Due Date Calculator to help you get started.

-There’s lots of information on the Huggies site to help you and your partner get to know what your baby is up to and how much they are growing week by week.
+There are lots of information on the Huggies site to help you and your partner get to know what your baby is up to and how much they are growing week by week.